-- Carbohydrates/Sugars: Greek yogurt contains roughly half the carbohydrates (sugar) of regular yogurt (since much of the lactose is strained off, and lactose is where the sweetness comes from), but remember that adding sweeteners to either one will increase the carbohydrate count.
+- Carbohydrates/Sugars: Greek yogurt contains roughly half the carbohydrates (sugar) of regular yogurt.
+This is because much of the lactose is strained off, and lactose is where the sweetness comes from.
+Of course, adding sweeteners to either one will increase the carbohydrate count.

 Kefir is more than just “drinkable” yogurt; it has as many as three times as many probiotics as yogurt does, and up to 20 different kinds of cultures added.
-Of course, flavored kefir is full of sugar, so stick to plain (adding your own sweetener if you wish).
+Of course, flavored kefir is full of sugar, so stick to plain.

 One to try: Maple Hill Creamery Plain Kefir

-When buying yogurt, you also will have to choose between full-fat, whole milk yogurt, low-fat yogurt, or nonfat yogurt.
+When buying yogurt, you will have to choose between full-fat yogurt, low-fat yogurt, or nonfat yogurt.
 This is a personal choice and also depends on your philosophy on eating dairy fat.